Home » News » A Fast hydrofluorocarbon (HFC) Phase Down is Less Expensive than Slow!

 /

-20 October 2025 - Montreal Protocol insiders and scholars from Brazil, China, Costa Rica, Ghana, and the United States have authored a new paper documenting how fast phase down of hydrofluorocarbon (HFC) greenhouse gases will be less expensive than the existing schedule.
+20 October 2025 - Montreal Protocol insiders and scholars from Brazil, China, Costa Rica, Ghana, and the United States have authored a new paper documenting that faster phasedown of hydrofluorocarbons (HFCs) to help avert near-term climate tipping points will cost less than the existing schedule.
 The paper, HFC Phasedown Under the Kigali Amendment to the Montreal Protocol Is Less Costly If Fast Than If Slow, highlights how:

 Authored by Stephen O. Andersen, Jianxin Hu, Pengnan Jiang, Suely Carvalho, Richard Ferris, Xiaopu Sun, Kofi A. Agyarko, Ziwei Chen, and Marco González.